rainbowdashlabs/sql-java/docs/04/jdbc.md

 ## Connection

 The connection interface defines the methods for a database connection.
-It allows us to send statments and prepared statements to our database.
+It allows us to send statements and prepared statements to our database.

 ## Statement and PreparedStatement